 - Handmade Goods: Unique souvenirs and crafts that reflect local artistry.

 Beyond the food, the market is a cultural experience.
 Take your time to soak in the ambiance, chat with vendors, and learn about the stories behind the stalls.
-It’s a chance to connect with the city’s rich heritage and vibrant present8.
+It’s a chance to connect with the city’s rich heritage and vibrant present.

 For a deeper dive, consider joining a guided tour.
 Local guides can share insights and hidden gems you might otherwise miss.
-Surveys show that 85% of travelers who hire local guides report a more enriching experience9.
+Surveys show that 85% of travelers who hire local guides report a more enriching experience.

 Whether you’re exploring solo or with a guide, the markets offer an unforgettable experience.
 From the historic Paldamun Gate to the bustling stalls, it’s a journey through the heart of the city’s culture and cuisine.